postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 See this page from Mozilla for more information: <https://wiki.mozilla.org/Thunderbird:Autoconfiguration:ConfigFileFormat>

-If a dns record exist
+If a DNS record exist

 For Outlook, the mail client will attempt a POST request to: <https://www.example.com/autodiscover/autodiscover.xml> and submit a xml-based request